 Located near Hoi An Cam Kim is a small island that can be easily reached.
 You can either explore by bike and independently.

-It’s the kind of place that, though at a stone’s drop from a main city, feels like a world apart.
+It’s the kind of place that, though at a stone’s drop from the main city, feels like a world apart.
 Life there goes by slowly: people seat at their doorsteps and wave at passersby, much as the local children do; lone buffaloes graze around in the wet fields; a solitary farmer pushes his bike while someone else is fishing in the river.

 One of the nicest things to do in Vietnam is to visit the rice fields and Cam Kim is just the perfect place to do that.
 The best times of day to do so are the early morning or, even better, the late afternoon, in time for sunset, when the light gives the rice fields a special glow.